sorate/Lab-notbook-ECE445/notebooks/javier/README.md

 ## 4/08/2022
 I went to the lab to make the external connections to check that the voltages were as desired.

 When I was making the external connections I broke some wires on the PCB but I was still able to make the connections.
-I checked that the connections of all the nodes were correct and I checked the voltages.
+I checked using a multimeter that the connections of all the nodes were good and I also checked the voltages.
 The voltage on the microcontroller pins is 3.3 V so it is correct.

 I also soldered and checked that the button and LED circuit are working correctly.
 The button worked correctly the first time.

-To check the LED circuit I had to put 3.3V on the microcontroller pin with an external connection.
+To check the LED circuit I had to put 3.3 V on the microcontroller pin with an external connection.
 Also as we didn't have the LED PCB I made a connection as I could and checked that the circuit also works correctly.
 However, the connections were not very good so the LED connection was not very stable.
 ## 4/11/2022
+We received the new LDO so I went to the lab to test it.
+I had to unsolder some of the components I had and solder them on a new PCB because some connections were broken the day before.

+As I was soldering the components I checked that the connections and voltages were the desired ones.
+In addition I made new connections for the LED and I could check that it always works as expected.
 ## 4/13/2022
+We received the second PCB ordering.
+I went to the lab to solder everything in our final PCB.
+I did the same process as the previous days and soldered all the PCB components except the microcontroller.
+I checked that the voltages and connections were good with the multimeter.The only difference is that I was also able to verify that the buzzer circuit works.
+For this I made an external connection to put 3.3 V on the microcontroller pin.

+Also Pratheek and I went to talk to the machine shop to tell them about the design we had in mind so they start building the physical project.

 ## 4/14/2022

+I went with Pratheek to the lab and we soldered the microcontroller and 2 missing pin connectors.